Cultural Studies Association: Divisions

-The Cultural Studies Association Technology Division is concerned with critical, indepth examinations of technologies of all kinds.
+The Cultural Studies Association Technology Division is concerned with critical, in-depth examinations of technologies of all kinds.
 While technology related studies of mediated environments, gender, sexuality, race/ethnicity, identity, information, prosthetics, pharmaceuticals, medicine, genomics, distributed consciousness, agricultural technologies and embodiment are among some of the particular contexts investigated, we do not wish to limit the division to the study of media, popular culture and computer technologies.
 The division is therefore concerned with the critical examination of socio-political contextual analyses of technocultures.
 The division is particularly interested in the historicizing of technologies old and new, ethnographies of techno-mediated environments whether in rural, urban or digital environments.
 The division is interested in theory building based in the examination of technologies whether old or new, rural, urban or digital.